Spartanlasergun/Advanced_Level_Statistics/Exercise_1c/Readme.md

 use the formula above to calculate the growth of a pie chart - a simple percentage calculation would work just as well.
 Ultimately, the limitations are based on the size of the canvas in question, i.e. the piece of paper, or the screen that you are using.

-As it concerns the accuracy of the pie chart, the most suitable formula for representing the population would be the Circumference of a Circle, of the Area of a circle:
+As it concerns the accuracy of the pie chart, the most suitable formula for representing the population would be the Circumference of a Circle, or the Area of a circle:

 ` n = (pi * r)^2`